dwavesystems/dwave-ocean-sdk/docs/quantum_research/annealing.rst

 .. dropdown:: Approximating the Filtered h-gain Waveform

     You can use the following Python script to approximate the h-gain waveform that is filtered and executed on the QPU.
-Approximating the filtered h-gain waveform can be important because low-pass filters can cause distorted values of :ref:`parameter_qpu_h`, even within the h-gain slope's supported bounds.
-The script's ``approximate_filtered_h_gain`` method
-    derives an approximation of the filtered h-gain waveform by applying a second-order low-pass Bessel filter to the input waveform.
+The script's ``approximate_filtered_h_gain`` method derives an approximation of the filtered h-gain waveform by applying a second-order low-pass Bessel filter to the input waveform.

     .. testcode::